The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Introduction and overview

 \begin{definition} A {\em mapping class} of $\mathbb{D}$ is the homotopy class of homeomorphisms $\mathbb{D} \to \mathbb{D}$. \end{definition}

 Then $T$ can be identified with the group of all {\em asymptotically rigid} mapping classes of $\mathbb{D}$, defined as follows:

-\begin{definition} A homeomorphism $f : \mathbb{D} \to \mathbb{D}$ is said to be {\em asymptotically rigid} if \begin{enumerate} \item it extends continuously to the boundary circle $S^1 = \partial \mathbb{D}$, and \item the homeomorphism $\mu^{-1} \circ (f|_{S^1}) \circ \mu : \mathbb{RP}^1 \to \mathbb{RP}^1$ is piecewise-$PSL(2,\mathbb{Z})$ with finitely many pieces while all breakpoints are rational, where $\mu(x) = \frac{x-i}{x+i}$ is the Cayley transform. \end{enumerate} A homotopy class of asymptotically rigid homeomorphisms is called an {\em asymptotically rigid mapping class} of $\mathbb{D}$. \end{definition} Indeed, we can observe that elements of $T$ can be induced by asymptotically rigid mapping classes, and conversely any asymptotically rigid mapping class can be written as an element of $T$.
-The terminology `asymptotically rigid' can be best justified from the fact that asymptotically rigid mapping classes eventually preserve the {\em Farey tessellation} (Def.\ref{def:Farey_tessellation}) of $\mathbb{D}$, i.e. they preserve the Farey tessellation except for finitely many edges of it.
+\begin{definition} A homeomorphism $f : \mathbb{D} \to \mathbb{D}$ is said to be {\em asymptotically rigid} if \begin{enumerate} \item it extends continuously to the boundary circle $S^1 = \partial \mathbb{D}$, and \item the homeomorphism $\mu^{-1} \circ (f|_{S^1}) \circ \mu : \mathbb{RP}^1 \to \mathbb{RP}^1$ is piecewise-${\rm PSL}(2,\mathbb{Z})$ with finitely many pieces whose endpoints are rational, where $\mu(x) = \frac{x-i}{x+i}$ is the Cayley transform. \end{enumerate} A homotopy class of asymptotically rigid homeomorphisms is called an {\em asymptotically rigid mapping class} of $\mathbb{D}$. \end{definition} Indeed, we can observe that elements of $T$ can be induced by asymptotically rigid mapping classes, and conversely any asymptotically rigid mapping class can be written as an element of $T$.
+The terminology `asymptotically rigid' can be best justified from the fact that asymptotically rigid mapping classes `eventually' preserve the {\em Farey tessellation} (Def.\ref{def:Farey_tessellation}) of $\mathbb{D}$, i.e. they preserve the Farey tessellation except for finitely many edges of it.
+In this respect, one can see why we need piecewise-${\rm PSL}(2,\mathbb{Z})$ homeomorphisms\footnote{instead of, say piecewise-${\rm PSL}(2,\mathbb{Q})$ (as pointed out by a referee)}, for (globally) ${\rm PSL}(2,\mathbb{Z})$ fractional-linear homeomorphisms are what preserve the entire Farey tessellation.
 We note that, in fact, the identification of $T$ with the asymptotically rigid mapping class group of $\mathbb{D}$ is what makes the construction of the map \eqref{eq:T_to_K} natural and unique; see \S\ref{subsec:mcal_F}.

 \vs

 Now, we shall move one step further and introduce locally finite collection of countably infinite number of punctures inside $\mathbb{D}$; let $\mathbb{D}^\diamond$ be this infinitely-punctured unit disc.
 We require the homotopy of $\mathbb{D}^\diamond$ to pointwise fix the boundary $S^1$ {\em and} all punctures at all times, and suppose we have chosen a suitable `asymptotically rigid' condition for mapping classes of $\mathbb{D}^\diamond$ which refines Def.\ref{def:asymptotically_rigid}.
 Define $T^\diamond$ to be the group of all asymptotically rigid mapping classes of $\mathbb{D}^\diamond$.
 By forgetting the punctures, we obtain a natural map $T^\diamond \to T$, whose kernel is the group of homotopy classes of `braiding homeomorphisms' which permute the punctures (Def.\ref{def:braiding}).
 This kernel is isomorphic to the {\em infinite braid group} $B_\infty$ (Def.\ref{def:B_infty}), the inductive limit of the usual Artin braid group $B_n$ on $n$ strands.
 So, we get a short exact sequence: